whria78/can/README.md

 ## 3. Training CNN Models ##

 Please check the test folders - [DATA/asan], [DATA/snu], [DATA/pad], [DATA/seven], [DATA/water], [DATA/edin], [DATA/mednode]

-Edinburgh dataset [DATA/edin] is a commercial dataset.
-All images should be squared off with cropped edges.
+Edinburgh dataset [DATA/edin] is a commercial dataset and all images should be squared off with cropped edges.

 ```.bash
 # An example of training a EfficientLite0 with GAN5000 & Testing with SNU dataset